Ade20boss/cs_sandbox/README.md

 - **caesar_cipher.py**
   Implements the Caesar cipher encryption and decryption technique.
   - Shift letters by a given key.
   - Encode and decode messages.
+- **hangman.py**
+  a simple game of guessing words

 ---